My mortal test

 Pros: Extremely challenging course with a lot of elevation change.
 The "elevator" hole 8 is a blast to huck downhill at such an extremely open hole with woods behind it.
 Many other fun holes and not really any gimme deuces.
 This course is my mortal test and test of my skill in DG.
 I have consistently scored bad rounds here but its made me a better all around player.

 Cons: Windy days make this course very tough to play well.
 Lack of detail on course signs, only numbered.
 Easy enough to navigate but a course map would help to know where the alternate pin placements and tees are.
+No teepads.

 Other Thoughts: Calm spring and summer days are perfect days to play this course, but bring you OS discs for any windy days, this course will eat up US stuff here unless your going uphill (which is 1/4 of the holes here).

 0 of 1 people found this review helpful.

 Pros: This 24 hole course is a loooong, beautiful course that utilizes the parks elevation changes with every hole and intertwine with as many of the trees as possible.

 The layout of the course is quite well done, with it venturing off into the large hills and valleys of the Mandan area.
 Only a couple of holes call for backtracking or shared fairways/walk paths and when I was there no one else was, so I feel like there is not much worrying about other people throwing.
 Hole 24 doesn't quite bring you back to the parking lot but it does finish near the hole 1 basket, so it's a quick walk back to your car.

 All of the tees are natural dirt/ grass and are marked with a sign that simply states the number.
 Most of the following tees are easy to find due to mowed pathways and often there is an arrow pointing your way.
 The exception was finding Hole 2, it's not down the path you'd think it was, go down into the adjacent tree filled valley.
 You have to drive from a path down there through a small gap in the trees.